Mossad: Germany

 Operation Plumbat (1968) was an operation by Lekem-Mossad to further Israel's nuclear program.
 The German freighter "Scheersberg A" disappeared on its way from Antwerp to Genoa along with its cargo of 200 tons of yellowcake, after supposedly being transferred to an Israeli ship.

-The sending of letter bombs during the Operation Wrath of God campaign.
+The sending of letter bombs during the assassination campaign.
 Some of these attacks were not fatal.
 Their purpose might not have been to kill the receiver.
 A Mossad letter bomb led to fugitive Nazi war-criminal Alois Brunner's losing four fingers from his right hand in 1980.
+Years earlier, on 25 September 1963, the Mossad tried to kill SS-Hauptsturmführer and concentration camp doctor Hans Eisele with a mail bomb.
+However, the bomb detonated early, instead killing a postal worker.

 The alleged targeted killing of Wadie Haddad, using poisoned chocolate.
 Haddad died on 28 March 1978, in the German Democratic Republic supposedly from leukemia.
 According to the book Striking Back, published by Aharon Klein in 2006, Haddad was eliminated by Mossad, which had sent the chocolate-loving Haddad Belgian chocolates coated with a slow-acting and undetectable poison which caused him to die several months later.
 "It took him a few long months to die", Klein said in the book.

 Mossad discovered that Hezbollah had recruited a German national named Steven Smyrek, and that he was travelling to Israel.
 In an operation conducted by Mossad, the CIA, the German Internal Security agency Bundesamt für Verfassungsschutz (BfV), and the Israeli Internal Security agency Shin Bet, Smyrek was kept under constant surveillance, and arrested as soon as he landed in Israel.